Git-Hubsson/java22-avjs-slutprojekt-anton-hansson/README.md

 Install Dependencies: Run npm install in the project directory.

-Start the Application: Execute npm start to run the app in development mode.
+Start the Application: Execute npm run build to run the app in development mode.
 ## Components
 App: Main application component.